I. Rationale for review

 2. The chair may request additional materials from the adjunct faculty member, such as assignments or examples of graded work, to assist with the review of the adjunct faculty member’s teaching.
-Classroom observation may be part of the review but is not required.
+Occasional, if not annual, classroom observation is encouraged.

 3. The chair must review the adjunct faculty member’s statement about the adjunct faculty member’s teaching, as well as the syllabus, the course evaluation forms, and students’ grades for each class taught for the department.
 In cases in which the course is dual listed, each department chair must review the adjunct faculty member’s teaching materials, but chairs may coordinate and do a joint review.

 4. Based on the review of these materials, the chair must complete an adjunct faculty teaching evaluation form available from the Associate Dean for Faculty Affairs (ADFA).

 5. The chair should share the form with the adjunct faculty member and then meet with him or her to discuss the review.
 The adjunct faculty member will be given the opportunity to add comments or responses to the evaluation, and adjunct faculty members must sign their evaluation forms.

 6. The form must be submitted to the ADFA (and to other relevant chairs if the course is dual listed) no later than August 1st .